 What Are the Duties of a Medical Office Administrator or Manager?

 Medical office managers oversee most of a practice's administrative functions.
 As a medical office manager, you could work in a private physician's office; you could also work in a dental practice or even a podiatrist's office.
 Keep reading to learn more about this health care profession.
-Schools offering Medical Office Management degrees can also be found in these popular choices.
+Schools offering Medical Office Administration degrees can also be found in these popular choices.

 Job duties include supervising employees, ordering office and medical supplies, handling client accounts, and communicating with insurance companies.
 For some offices, you might make sure all doctors' licenses are up to date.
 Other responsibilities could include administering payroll, collecting patient information, or scheduling appointments.